Skip to contents

 1.2 Estimation

-The CPD model in Equation 2 may be interpreted as a fixed-effects specification, in which country effects yield estimates of subnational purchasing power parities, while commodity-specific effects generate estimates of subnational price levels.
+The CPD model in Equation 2 may be interpreted as a fixed-effects specification, in which the region effects yield estimates of subnational Purchasing Power Parities, while commodity-specific effects generate estimates of subnational price levels.
 The model can be written as a regression equation in which all explanatory variables take the form of dummy indicators for each region and commodity.

 1.3 Implementation